derekphilipau/musefully/README.md

 2. Ask if you want to proceed with the import
 3. Ask if you want to import the collections index (all records)
 4. Ask if you want to import the content index (all records)
-5. Ask if you want to import the archives index (all records)
-6. Ask if you want to update the terms index.
-Queries collections index for collections, classifications, and primaryConstituent fields, then adds unique values to the terms index.
-7. Ask if you want to update the ULAN terms index.
-Queries collections index for all unique primaryConstituent values, then searches ULAN data files for each name.
-If a match is found, ULAN data is added to the term.
-8. Ask if you want to update dominant colors.
+5. Ask if you want to update dominant colors.
 This will only update colors for images which haven't already been analyzed.

 The import process will take some time, as it inserts 1000 documents at a time using Elasticsearch bulk and then rests for a couple seconds.
-There are about 100,000 documents in the collections dataset, 800 in content, and 31,000 in the archives dataset.

 ## License